 Pick up an inexpensive sun hat and some paint and you have everything you need to create your own version of this hat from

 The House That Lars Built.
 They opted to paint rings all around the inside of the hat’s brim, but you can get as creative as you want with different patterns, more or less colors, or just let your little kid go to town with their own design.
 Mom can wear it to the pool, when she’s gardening, or any other time she needs a little shade.
-19 Homemade Bath Bombs
+24 DIY bath bombs for a luxurious soak

 Did you know you can make your own bath bombs at home, and your kids can even help?
 Jen from

 Honestly Modern created a step-by-step guide for making your own bath bombs with kid-friendly ingredients (most of which you probably already have in your home).
 You might make a bit of a mess, but it’s a gift mom will genuinely love, so it’s totally worth it.
-20 Pressed Flowers Bookmark
+25 A bookmark for flower lovers

 If your mom is an avid reader, then consider making her a beautiful bookmark with pressed flowers.
 This is a project that has a gorgeous finished product, but a super easy creation process.
 You can learn how to make your own from this